-A Notification of Completion of Employment / Departure of Private Domestic Employee form (Form G at Appendix 7 - pdf) must be completed and sent to Protocol Branch or a DFAT state or territory office when the private domestic employee departs.
-Whether the employee departs Australia with the employer or departs the employer's household and remains in Australia, the departure form is required by Protocol Branch no matter what the circumstances of the domestic workers departure are.
-In exceptional cases where the Department approves the transfer of a private domestic worker to another eligible employer, departure and arrival forms should be completed in respect of the domestic’s completion of duty with the former employer and commencement of duty with the new employer.
+A Notification of Completion of Employment / Departure of Private Domestic Employee form (Form G at Appendix 7 ) must be completed and sent to Protocol Branch or a DFAT state or territory office when the private domestic employee departs.
+A departure form is required by Protocol Branch no matter what the circumstances of the domestic workers departure are.
+In exceptional cases where the Department approves the transfer of a domestic worker to an incoming Head of Mission-designate, departure and arrival forms should be completed in respect of the domestic’s completion of duty with the current HOM and commencement of duty with the incoming HOM.

 Should a diplomatic officer be granted an extension of his/her posting in Australia and wish to retain a domestic employee, the mission must seek the Department's approval before lodging a new domestic worker visa application.
 It is essential that a private domestic employee holds a valid visa.
-If it expires, the holder will be regarded by DIAC as an unlawful non-citizen and may be detained or required to leave Australia, at the employer's cost.
+If it expires, the holder will be regarded as an unlawful non-citizen and may be detained or required to leave Australia at the employer's cost.

-- once Protocol Branch has confirmed eligibility of the employer, the employee should lodge their subclass 403 visa application at Immigration’s Braddon office in the ACT or a regional office:
+- once Protocol Branch has confirmed the eligibility of the employer, the employee can lodge their subclass 403 visa application at Immigration’s Braddon office in the ACT or a regional office:

 ACT and Regions Office